 Here are some tips on improving customer service in your restaurant:

 1. Set the expectations on the brand level

 A customer at a fast-casual dining chain clearly has a different expectation than at a Michelin star restaurant.
 No matter where your restaurant falls in the concept spectrum, you need to set the baseline of the basic service expectations for your restaurant.
 Whether the customers have looked you up online or have driven by your location, they have formed some expectation on what kind of experience they will receive in your restaurant.

 Do you offer an intimate, relaxed atmosphere with outdoor seating?
 Are you a fast-casual chain with open kitchens where customers can see how their food is prepared?
 Or are you a fine dining restaurant with white tablecloths and waiters in tux?
 You need to ensure to leave no room for disappointment here.
 Your staff’s gestures and manners need to communicate your brand value.

 2. Consider the context

 A customer who goes on a date in a fancy restaurant, or a holiday celebration, or rushes through a business trip all requires different interactions from the frontline staff.
-Careful attention to details (about a customer’s allergy, diet, nutrition constraints, etc) and the deliberate ability to explain the restaurant’s current offerings are fundamental in restaurant business.
-The genuinity of a staff to help a family calm down their crying children after a long holiday trip in a restaurant will go a long way in building long lasting relationship with the customers.
+Careful attention to details (about a customer’s allergy, diet, nutrition constraints, etc) and the deliberate ability to explain the restaurant’s current offerings are fundamental in the restaurant business and customer service.
+The genuinity of staff to help a family calm down their crying children after a long holiday trip in a restaurant will go a long way in building long-lasting relationship with the customers.
 Starbucks will remake your coffee if it was incorrectly made because the Customer Lifetime Value of a Starbucks customer is $14,000 over 20 years.
-Aim for repetitive business means take note of the context that your customers disclose or show when they visit your restaurant.
+Aim for repetitive business means takes note of the context that your customers disclose or show when they visit your restaurant.